 Each member shall report to duty in proper uniform at the beginning of each shift.
 To defer the cost of uniforms, the employer shall supply to each new officer at the

 Borough's total expense, a complete set of uniforms and equipment.
-Each succeeding year thereafter the employer agrees to reimburse each member up to the maximum amount of seven hundred fifty dollars per annum for the years 2005 and 2006, and up to the maximum amount of eight hundred dollars per annum for the years 2007 and 2008.
-Said reimbursement shall be used for replacement, maintenance, and cleaning of his uniforms upon submission of a proper voucher.
+Each succeeding year thereafter the employer agrees to reimburse each member up to the maximum amount of nine hundred dollars per annum.
+Said reimbursement shall be used for replacement, maintenance, and cleaning of uniforms and equipment upon submission of a proper voucher.